Call-for-Code/OpenHarvest/DESCRIPTION.md

 ## The Future OF Open-Harvest

-The goal of Open-Harvest is to stabilise the production of crops.
+The goal of Open-Harvest is to stabilize the production of crops.
 Every year there is a consistent volume of crops produced to feed the people of India.
 Open-Harvest is best fit for governing bodies across the globe to assist in planning for the future fo their country.